Join Drexel Hillel for a FREE 10-Day Trip to Israel:

 • Can I go with friends from other schools?

 Non-Drexel students can sign up for the Drexel trip but Drexel students will get priority if there are not enough spots.
 Same for siblings / relatives.

 • Is there anything I have to pay for?

 Participants will receive their deposit back upon completion of the trip.
 Participants are responsible for transportation to and from the point of embarkation (usually in the New York area) and for the cost of an average of one meal a day on their own.
 Participants are also asked to bring between $60 and $90 in tip money for tour providers in Israel and to cover group expenses like t-shirts.
 Any shopping or additional spending money is at your discretion.

 • Can I see a sample itinerary?

 The short version of who is eligible:

-• Someone who is 18-26 who identifies as a member of the Jewish people with at least one Jewish parent or a formal conversion, and who has never been on a peer trip to Israel.
+• Someone who is 18-26 who identifies as a member of the Jewish people with at least one Jewish parent or a formal conversion, and who has not been on a peer trip to Israel since turning 18.

 The short version of who is not eligible:

-• Someone who lived in Israel after their 12th birthday, or who has begun, but not completed the process of converting to Judaism, or who identifies as a member of another faith, or who has been to Israel on a peer trip.
+• Someone who lived in Israel after their 12th birthday, or who has begun, but not completed the process of converting to Judaism, or who identifies as a member of another faith, or who has been to Israel on a peer trip since turning 18.